the last supper

 The first and most obvious error in the modern understanding of the Last Supper, is that the Palestinians didn't sit in long-back chairs around grand oak tables, whether they be rectangular, round or square.
 Rather, they normally sat on the floor.
 Their table was a cloth spread out on the ground, or perhaps on occasion they would have a piece of wood slightly elevated off the floor.
 Around this they dined, occasionally reclining back on a pillow or simply laying on their sides, but generally sitting upright on the floor.
 Many suppose also that the Last Supper was the Passover meal, but that is unlikely, as we shall endeavor to illustrate in this Study.

-The italicized words in this King James Version were added by the translators in a vain attempt to make some sense of this passage.
-As the Feast of Unleavened Bread began the day after the Passover was prepared, there is just no way that Matthew, who was writing to fellow Jews, would have written that the disciples were asking about preparing the Passover on "the first day of the feast of unleavened bread".
-If they did, they would already have been a day late for it.
+The italicized words in the King James Version were added by the translators in a vain attempt to make some sense of this passage.
+As the Feast of Unleavened Bread began the day after the passover was prepared, there is just no way that Matthew, who was writing to fellow Jews, would have written that the disciples were asking about preparing the passover on "the first day of the feast of unleavened bread".
+If they did, they would already have been a day late for it, for the passover had been celebrated the day before.

 On page 105 of his book Jesus-Jeshua, Gustaf Dalman makes comment on this passage.